markoceri/SmartAG-SensorNode/README.md

 - DHT22 for Temperature and Humidity (Internal)
 - AM2305 for Temperature and Humidity (External)
 - DS1820 for soil Temperature
-- Capacitive soil sensor
+- Capacitive soil Moisture sensor
 - Leaf wetness (used an analogic Rain Sensor)
-- TODO: Pressure sensor
+- TODO: Add BMP280 Pressure sensor
-- TODO: Anemometer
+- TODO: Add Anemometer

 ## Other components
 - 2x 18650 battery (2p)